sensordeck/atlas-docs/docs/sensor-synchronization.md

 </p>
 In this model:

-- sensors capture data based on Atlas timing signals
+- Sensors capture data based on Atlas timing signals
-- data flows directly to the compute platform
+- Data flows directly to the compute platform
 - DSIL aligns timestamps inside ROS2

 This allows **high-bandwidth sensors to remain directly connected to compute while still participating in the Atlas timing domain**.